2014 FIFA World Cup final: First half

 Germany kicked off the match at 4 pm local time (7 pm UTC) in temperatures of 23 °C with 65% humidity, in front of a crowd of 74,738 and an estimated global television audience of 1.013 billion.
 The weather at Santos Dumont Airport, 6.5 km from the stadium, was recorded as fair at the time of kick-off, becoming partly cloudy later in the evening.
 Germany won a free kick 3 minutes into the game, when Rojo fouled Müller around 25 yards from the Argentina goal.
 The free kick was hit straight at the wall, and Argentina launched a counterattack from the rebound.
 Pablo Zabaleta ran with the ball down the right before passing to Higuaín on the edge of the penalty area.
 He took a shot from a narrow angle, but the ball went wide of Neuer's left-hand goalpost.
 On 9 minutes, Messi outpaced Hummels on the Argentina right and ran into the penalty area.
 He attempted to find Ezequiel Lavezzi from the byline but Schweinsteiger reached it first and cleared.
 Germany had considerably more of the early possession, but a German defensive error on 20 minutes gave Argentina what Jerry Hinnen of CBS Sports called "the best opportunity for either side" thus far.
 Kroos miscued a header, which left Higuaín one-on-one with Neuer, but the latter's shot from the edge of the penalty area went wide of the goal.
 On 23 minutes, Klose had a chance to score when the ball reached him following a cross by Philipp Lahm, but Zabaleta dispossessed him before he could shoot.

 In the 30th minute, Lavezzi found space for Argentina on the right and crossed into the penalty area.
 Higuaín collected the ball and slotted it past Neuer into the goal.
 He celebrated for several seconds, but the strike was disallowed as he had been in an offside position.
 Germany made a substitution shortly afterwards, taking off Kramer as a result of a head injury he had sustained 14 minutes previously.
 He was replaced by Schürrle.
 Höwedes received a yellow card on 33 minutes for a tackle which connected with Zabaleta's shins, before Messi had a 20 yards shot blocked by Schweinsteiger.
 A minute later, Germany launched an attack down the left through Müller, who passed to Schürrle.
 He hit a shot towards the top left of the goal, but Romero did a full-stretch dive to save it, despite having his eyeline blocked by Özil.
 Messi then had another opportunity, running with the ball into the Germany penalty area and kicking the ball towards goal.
 Jérôme Boateng prevented Argentina taking the lead with a goal-line clearance.
-Shortly before half time, Höwedes received a Kroos corner in the penalty area, in what reporters for UEFA called the "best chance of the half", but his headed shot struck the goalpost and it remained 0–0 at half time.
+Shortly before half time, Höwedes received a Kroos corner in the penalty area, in what reporters for UEFA called the "best chance of the half", but his headed shot from an offside position struck the goalpost and it remained 0–0 at half time.